 Assess any recent changes to landing pages.
 If the changes result in a disconnect between the ad content and landing page experience, it may lead to a decrease in ad performance.

-Not only may your audience now have a less cohesive experience moving from ad to landing page, but their interactions will tell Google that your Quality Score and Ad Relevance need to be brought down.
+Your audience may have a less cohesive experience moving from ad to landing page, and their interactions could indicate to Google that your Quality Score and Ad Relevance need to be lowered.

 What to do when you see a drop in Google Ads performance

-Here’s a step-by-step guide of what to do when you see a drop in Google Ads performance.
+Here’s a step-by-step guide on what to do when you see a drop in Google Ads performance:

 1. Identify the start of the decline